 The probate process in Louisiana process usually starts with filing a Last Will and Testament with the court of appropriate jurisdiction.
-Probating a Will in Louisiana isn’t as simple is just recording the Will.
-A Petition for Probate must be prepared requesting the Court to open a Succession, which is given a Docket Number like a civil lawsuit.
+Probating a Will in Louisiana isn’t as simple as just recording the Will.
+A Petition for Probate must be prepared to request the Court to open a Succession, which is given a Docket Number like a civil lawsuit.
 A court Order is issued admitting the Will to probate and an Executor is appointed with responsibility for administering the estate.

-If the Decedent died without a will (intestate), then a Petition for Appointment of Administrator would be filed requesting that a court of appropriate jurisdiction appoint an Administrator who would be charged with responsibility for admininistering the intestate succesison.
+If the Decedent died without a will (intestate), then a Petition for Appointment of Administrator would be filed requesting that a court of appropriate jurisdiction appoint an Administrator who would be charged with responsibility for administering the intestate succeession.

 The Executor or Administrator is required to file an Oath of Office, as well as post bond or security in an amount at least equal to the value of movable assets (anything other than real estate).
 The requirement to post a bond is commonly waived in a valid Last Will and Testament, or it can be reduced upon showing good cause to the court.
 The bond can be in the form of cash, a commercial bond, or a mortgage upon land.
 The requirement to post bond or security is intended to protect the heirs or legatees from misappropriation of funds by the Executor or Administrator.

 The Executor (for a testate succession) or Administrator (for an intestate succession) will be granted certain powers and duties.
 Creditors should be given notice and an opportunity to present claims.

 Other pleadings that must be prepared in the course of the administration include:

 - Sworn Detailed List of Assets and Debts

 - Renunciation of Inheritance or Legacy (if applicable)